ImRoke/Principles-of-Digital-Image-Processing/README.md

 # Principles-of-Digital-Image-Processing
-The basic principles of the image processing are being explained through OpenCV and Python.
+You are at the right place to start yearning the basic principles of the image processing are being explained through OpenCV and Python.

-## You are at the right place to start yearning the DIP

-First things first, we should know What is Digital Image and then processing of it.

 ## What actually a Digital Image?